mnaamani/otr3-em/doc/API.md

 The following methods of the ConnContext expose the internal properties:

 * protocol(): string: eg. "xmpp"
-* username(): string: name we have given to the buddy, "BOB"
+* username(): string: name we have given to the buddy, eg. "BOB"
-* accountname(): string: account name of the otr key, eg. "alice@jabber.org"
+* accountname(): string: our account name , eg. "alice@jabber.org"
-* fingerprint(): string: active fingerprint - of recipient's key
+* fingerprint(): string: fingerprint of buddy in an active Session()
 * protocol_version(): number: otr protocol version in use, eg. 2
 * msgstate(): number: 0 = plaintext, 1 = encrypted
 * smstate(): number: current state of the SMP (Socialist Millionaire's Protocol)
-* trust(): string: 'smp' if recipient's fingerprint has been verified by SMP
+* trust(): string: 'smp' if buddy/fingerprint has been verified by SMP

 ## Session()  (formally OTRChannel)